fzyzcjy/flutter_convenient_test/README.md

 For all options that are configurable and all environment variable names, please see `consts.dart`.
 (By doing so you can always see the up-to-date information and there is no possiblility to see outdated doc.)

-If you are trying to use this package with Android Virtual Emulator, you must set kConvenientTestManagerHost to 10.0.2.2.
+If you are trying to use this package with Android Virtual Emulator (AVD), you may need to set `kConvenientTestManagerHost` to `10.0.2.2` because of its network topology.
+Please see issue #253 for more details.

 ---